 Llanrhystud history, (previously anglicised as Llanrhystyd) archaeology and antiquities.
-Is a coastal village in Ceredigion, West Wales.
+Is a coastal village in Ceredigion, formerly Cardiganshire, West Wales.
 Situated on the Cardigan Bay coastline, between Llanon and Blaenplwyf.

 Table of Contents

 - 1.1 Llanrhystud – Lost Buildings on the Seashore